Oklahoma Office of Educational Quality and Accountability

 The Oklahoma Office of Educational Quality and Accountability (EQA) is an agency of the government of Oklahoma.
 Under the supervision of the Oklahoma Secretary of Education, EQA provides oversight and accountability to the public education services provided through the Oklahoma State Department of Education.

 The Office of Educational Quality and Accountability is overseen by the seven-member Commission for Educational Quality and Accountability, which is the agency's governing body.
 The Secretary of Education serves as the chair of the Commission and as the Office's executive officer.
-The current Secretary of Education is Phyllis Hudecki, who was appointed by Governor Mary Fallin in 2011.
+The current Secretary of Education is Nellie Sanders, who was appointed by Governor Kevin Stitt in 2024.

 The Office of Educational Quality and Accountability is set to be established January 1, 2013.

 Overview

 The Office of Educational Quality and Accountability serves as the independent oversight and accountability agency for the Oklahoma State Department of Education.
 The Office monitors the Education Department's programs to ensure local school districts are performing in accordance with State standards.